expander-dcn/expander-dcn.github.io/README.md

   * Introduces the DRing topology, which has a simple regular deterministic structure that may ease wiring, and performs as well as Jellyfish and sometimes better at small scale.
 DRing does not perform well at high scale, illustrating that small-scale topology design offers new design points.
   * Introduces a practical routing scheme for flat networks including Jellyfish and DRing, easily implementable with standard switch features (BGP and VRFs) that performs well when used with ECMP and better with centrally-optimized weights.

 * [RNG: Flat Datacenter Networks at Scale](https://arxiv.org/abs/2604.15261).
-Giacomo Bernardi, Ratul Mahajan, C. Seshadhri, Enrico Carlesso, Chinchu Merine Joseph, Saurabh Kumar, Pavan Manikonda, Luiza Popa, Randy Ram, Steven Robinson, Elizabeth Tennent.
-ArXiV, May 2026.
+Giacomo Bernardi, Ratul Mahajan, C. Seshadhri, Enrico Carlesso, Chinchu Merine Joseph, Saurabh Kumar, Pavan Manikonda, Luiza Popa, Randy Ram, Steven Robinson, Elizabeth Tennent. arXiv, May 2026.
   * Describes the first production deployment of random graphs (also the first deployment of any expander based data center) at Amazon Web Services, where it is "now the default datacenter network for most workloads at Amazon"
   * Uses 45% fewer switches than fat trees (with a corresponding 45% cost reduction), while matching or exceeding fat tree performance
   * Addresses deployment challenges: (1) spraypoint routing to provide diverse paths with limited router memory, (2) passive optical devices called ShuffleBoxes, used as intermediate panels to ease wiring and incremental addition of racks, (3) analytical models to assist operator capacity planning

-## Theoretical Background
+### Theoretical Background

 * [Approximate Moore Graphs are good expanders](https://dl.acm.org/doi/10.1016/j.jctb.2019.08.003).
 Michael Dinitz, Michael Schapira, and Gal Shahaf.
 Journal of Combinatorial Theory Series B, Vol. 141, No. C, 2020.
 An earlier version appeared in ESA 2018.
   * Two major measures of topology optimality are (1) graph expansion and (2) approaching the Moore bound, which bounds the maximum number of nodes for a given degree and diameter.
 These have served as inspiration or explanation for data center and HPC network topology design.